alibaba/multiple-cameras-and-3D-LiDARs-extrinsic-calibration/docker_usage_en.md

 ### 1. Pull docker image

+We have built a public docker image beforehand, please download the [archived file](https://drive.google.com/file/d/1WqkYovHSsb4BI_V_soT5umzXNUleR3RB/view?usp=share_link) if you need.

 Before run the Docker image, we need to configure the local X server to map the physical display into container.

 **linux**:

 ```bash